Farama-Foundation/PettingZoo/README.md

 `dones = {0:[first agent's done state], 1:[second agent's done state] ... n-1:[nth agent's done state]}`

 `env.infos`: A dict of info for each agent, by name.
 Included for extensibility, and because info is a part of the Gym API.
-All games built into this repo only output `{}` for each agent.
+All games built into this repo only output `''` for each agent.
+This looks like:

+`dones = {0:[first agent's info], 1:[second agent's info] ... n-1:[nth agent's info]}`

 `env.agent_selection`: Gives name of agent currently poised to be acted on.